mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/transition-guide.md

 ![](//media.balsamiq.com/img/support/docs/jira/wireframes/transition-guide-3.png)

 That’s it!
 You can now take advantage of all the new Balsamiq Wireframes for JIRA Server goodness!

-See the [introduction here](../intro/).
+To learn more about the new features, you can read the [Introduction to Balsamiq Wireframes for JIRA Server](../intro/).